Oluwayomi-Project/Visualisation-for-exploratory-analysis-of-BHM/README.md

 Model 5 - The Income-region hierarchical model $\text{math} \sim  \text{year} + (1 + \text{year} | \text{Income-region}) + (1 + \text{year} | \text{Country})$

-### Extracting estimates from the models - 01_Model_Estimates.Rmd
-The parameter estimates derived from all the fitted models were extracted in this file and utilised to generate visual representations of the model regression line on the observed data.
-These visualisations are stored as "Independent_fit.pdf," "country_specific_fit.pdf," "region_hierarchical_fit.pdf," "income_hierarchical_fit.pdf," and "income-region_hierarchical_fit.pdf" within the **regression_fits folder** of the **Saved_Plots folder**.
+In this file the five models are fitted and saved individually in the folder "Manuscript_models".
+These models take some time to run (about 2hours in total on my laptop.)

+In addition, the country intercepts and slopes are saved as  in  "Manuscript_models/extract_IS.Rdata".
+For simplicity, rather than parsing the coefficient structure generated by the models, coefficients are generate by prediction using `tidybayes::epred_rvars`.
+`country_IS` contains country intercept and slopes for five models, `groups_IS` contains group intercept and slopes for the four hierarchical models.
+`groups_IS_by_country` contains the same information as `groups_IS`, just listing the (global/region/income/income-region) group level  intercepts/slopes for each country.
+These coefficients will be used in later visualisations.

 ### Plots for the Background section of the paper - 02_Background_Section.Rmd
 The conventional visualisation of model estimates where we have the model fit on the data points, showing the overall trends across each country was created and the plots showing the country offsets from the country-specific model.
+These displays use model2, so from the single level hierarchical model.

-### Displaying the model in the data space - 03_Model_in_Data_Space.Rmd
+### Displaying the model in the data space - 03A_Model_Vis.Rmd
+This file uses model3, the country-in-region hierarchial model.
+Only the coefficients are needed to generate the plot.

 We displayed the model in the data space using the ggragged R package to arrange the panels according to their respective geographical groupings.
 We utilised colour, scaled to facilitate comparison across each region group.

-### Examining a collection of multiple models - 03_Multiple_Models.Rmd
+### Examining a collection of multiple models - 03B_Model_Vis.Rmd
-We displayed the parameter estimates across the 5 models and the hyper-parameter estimates across the 4 hierarchical models simultaneously arranging the countries to micmic the geographical layouts with the help of the geofacet package.
+We displayed the parameter estimates across the 5 models and the hyper-parameter estimates across the 4 hierarchical models simultaneously arranging the countries to mimic the geographical layouts with the help of the `geofacet` package.
 We specified a grid manually to position each country on a 7 by 8 matrix.

 ### Exploring the PISA 2022 estimates - 04_Model_Prediction.Rmd
 We predicted the estimates across the countries using the income-region hierarchical model and presented the prediction error by subtracting the predicted estimates from the observed values (Observed - Predicted).
 The estimates alongside its 50%, 80% and 95% prediction intervals were presented using the stat_pointinterval function of ggdist R package.
 Countries were faceted using the income-region grouping and coloured by the same color scheme used to differentiate the region and income groups.